DOGiforthegame/Meso-chain/README.md

 Want to report a bug, request a feature, contribute or translate Meso-chain?
 You can adopt these means.
 * Browse our [issues](https://github.com/DOGiforthegame/Meso-chain/issues), comment on [proposals](https://github.com/DOGiforthegame/Meso-chain/pulls), report bugs.
 * If you need technical support or customization service, contact us: sales@mesochain.com.

+## What does "meso" mean
+Mesoscopic scale refers to the physical substances or effects whose scale range between macroscopic objects(for instance:apple) and microscopic things(atom, molecular).